 NAS Early Bird- 10 weeks of training for families with a child who has received a diagnosis of Autism aged 0-4 years.
-This programme includes 8 x workshop sessions and 2x 1:1 problem solving sessions with the team.
+This programme includes 8 in person workshop sessions and 2x 1:1 problem solving sessions with the team.

 NAS Early Bird Plus - 10 weeks of training for families with a child who has received a diagnosis of ASD aged 4-8 years.
 If the child is in school, a member of school staff can also attend the training with parents.
-This programme includes 8 x workshop sessions and 2x 1:1 problem solving sessions with the team.
+This programme includes 8 in person workshop sessions and 2x 1:1 problem solving sessions with the team.

-Barnardo's Cygnet Training - A 6-week parenting programme for families with older children aged 7-18 years.
+Barnardo's Cygnet 4th edition training - A 6-week programme for families of children with Autism aged 5-18 years.
 The aim of the course is to increase parent understanding of Autism and guide parents through practical strategies they can use with their child.
-This programme is also delivered in a virtual self-learn format.
+This programme is delivered in person and is also available in a virtual self-learn format (Cynet at home)